zenjen-devs/zenjen-devs.github.io/index.md

 #### <i>Published</i>: Investigating End-user Acceptance of Last-mile Delivery by Autonomous Vehicles in the United States

 Co-author.
 Contributed as student data scientist in completion of Statistical Modeling course at NYU.
-Accepted for publication in May 2022 to Human-Computer-Interaction Institute-Late Breaking Work issued in  Springer Digital Library.
+Accepted for publication in May 2022 to HCII-Late Breaking Work issued in Springer Digital Library.

 <a href="https://doi.org/10.48550/arXiv.2205.14282"><b>View Publication</b> <img style="vertical-align:middle" src="https://cdn-icons-png.flaticon.com/512/376/376007.png" height="12" width="12"/></a>

 #### <i>Published</i>: Sulforaphane Effects on Cognition and Symptoms in Schizophrenia: A Randomized Double-Blind Trial

 Co-author.
 Contributed statistical data analysis on published biomedical research study surrounding the effects of a novel low-toxicity drug.
-Accepted for publication in March 2022 to Oxford Academic.
+Accepted for publication March 2022 in Oxford Academic.

 <a href="https://academic.oup.com/schizbullopen/article/3/1/sgac024/6543894"><b>View Publication</b> <img style="vertical-align:middle" src="https://cdn-icons-png.flaticon.com/512/376/376007.png" height="12" width="12"/></a>